-If you need help in addressing your work station ergonomic concerns please have your supervisor/manager print out/download this form and either email or sent interoffice to Suzanne Howard in the EH&S Office.
+If you are symptomatic and need help in addressing your work station ergonomic concerns please have your supervisor/manager print out/download this form and either email or send interoffice to Suzanne Howard in the EH&S Office.
 EH&S will then schedule an assessment of your current work station.

 An office evaluation will look at the chair, how/where you place your feet, the desk, keyboard tray and keyboard, the mouse, monitor, lighting, telephone use, and behaviors while working.
 Remember to take breaks, stand-up and stretch!

 Suggested stretches/workout from Self Magazine